Quick Look – Crockpot Venison Stew

 - 1 cup frozen peas

-- 8oz baby bella mushrooms, sliced (optional)
+- 8 oz baby bella mushrooms, sliced (optional)

 Instructions

-- Sear Meat: Bring a large cast iron skillet to a medium-high heat and add oil to pan; swirl to coat.
+- Sear Meat: Bring a large cast iron skillet to a medium-high heat and add 1 tablespoon butter and let melt; swirl to coat.
 Add venison to the hot skillet and sear pieces on all sides, about 2-3 minutes.
-Remove from pan and place in the slow cooker along with the onions, potatoes, carrots and celery.
+Remove from skillet and transfer to the slow cooker.

 - Crock Pot: Cover the slow cooker and cook on LOW for 7-8 hours or HIGH for 4-5 hours.